ElenkaSan/Capstone_Project_2_Backend/README.md

 ### Future-Features
   - The travel time feature:
-    - Automatically calculate the flights and hotel date to count down in account, analyze hotel and flight costs
+    - Automatically calculate the flights and hotel date to count down in account, analyze hotel and flight costs and create trip list
     - Book flight and hotel
     - When you search for any destination in the world, you will get recommendations for nice venues and places to visit in the area and detailed information about those places including pictures and maps.
     - Create app on the phone

 *Stretch goals:*
-  - Share favorite recipes lists with other users on the site.
+  - Share favorite trip lists with other users on the site.
 Good for family members, that they can add this list to their account.

 Feel free to improve or contribute.
 Pull requests are always welcome!

 Author [Elena Nurullina](https://github.com/ElenkaSan/)